resource-watch/resource-watch/README.md

 yarn dev # runs the development server
 ```

-The application will be served in [http://localhost:3000/](http://localhost:3000/) (if you didn't change the default port in the `.env` file).
+The application will be served in [http://localhost:3000/](http://localhost:3000/).

 ## Production build